Coffee-Addict4/mtg-mcp-2/MTG_MCP_TOOLS_DOCUMENTATION.md

 ## Compliance
 This server adheres to the MTG Optimizer Guidelines specified in the Copilot-Guidelines file:
-- Maintains core functionality integrity
+ Maintains core functionality integrity
-## Support
-For issues or feature requests, please refer to the project repository and follow the established development guidelines.
+ MCP-compliant architecture
+ Minimal dependencies
+ Supports performance monitoring and validation
+ Uses a wrapper script for Windows MCP client compatibility